jsuarezruiz/awesome-xamarin-forms/README.md

 - [Share](https://github.com/jguertl/SharePlugin): Easily share text or open a browser.
 - [SimpleAudioPlayer](https://github.com/adrianstevens/Xamarin-Plugins/tree/master/SimpleAudioPlayer): Plays local files and audio data as a stream.
 This allows you to store audio data in a portable class library and play it on all supported platforms.
 - [Text To Speech](https://github.com/jamesmontemagno/TextToSpeechPlugin): Turn your text into a vocal symphony on mobile devices.
+- [TinyInsights](https://github.com/TinyStuff/TinyInsights): A library that abstracting crash reporting- and analytics services and makes it possible to use multiple providers.
+- [TinyAccountManager](https://github.com/TinyStuff/TinyAccountManager): Account manager for Xamarin and UWP.
+Store account information in your app in a secure way.
 - [TinyNavigationHelper](https://github.com/TinyStuff/TinyNavigationHelper): Is a library that is created for you that want to abstract the navigation without installing a bigger MVVM framework.
 - [TinyPubSub](https://github.com/johankson/TinyPubSub): Worlds smallest pub/sub thingy created mostly for Xamarin Forms.
 - [Toasts.Forms.Plugin](https://github.com/EgorBo/Toasts.Forms.Plugin): A simple way of showing notifications inside your Xamarin or Windows application.